The Smile (band): Formation (2018–2020)

-In 2018, the Radiohead guitarist Jonny Greenwood asked the Sons of Kemet drummer Tom Skinner to join him for a session to try some ideas.
-They had first worked together on Greenwood's soundtrack to the 2012 film The Master.
-A few months later, they invited the Radiohead vocalist, Thom Yorke.
+The Radiohead guitarist Jonny Greenwood and the Sons of Kemet drummer Tom Skinner first worked together on Greenwood's soundtrack for the 2012 film The Master.
+In 2018, Greenwood asked Skinner to join him for a session to try some ideas.
+A few months later, they invited the Radiohead singer, Thom Yorke.
 The members agreed not to give interviews about the project.
 Radiohead's drummer, Philip Selway, said it was healthy for the Radiohead members to explore different projects and "see what these other musical voices can do with your ideas".

 The Smile's first record was produced by Nigel Godrich, Radiohead's longtime producer.
 Godrich said the project emerged from Greenwood "writing all these riffs, waiting for something to happen" during the COVID-19 lockdown.
 He cited the pandemic and the unavailability of the Radiohead guitarist Ed O'Brien, who was busy with his debut solo album, Earth (2020), as motivating factors.
 Pitchfork attributed the Smile to Greenwood's frustration with Radiohead's slow working pace and his desire to release records that are "90 percent as good [that] come out twice as often".
 Greenwood said: "We didn't have much time, but we just wanted to finish some songs together.
 It's been very stop-start, but it's felt a happy way to make music."

 The Smile take their name from the title of a poem by Ted Hughes.
 Yorke said it was "not the smile as in 'ahh', more the smile as in the guy who lies to you every day".